Hervar77/infinity-doc/mkdocs/api/infinity.template.md

 Parameters:

 - templateName: `string`
-  >the templateName which should be invalidated inside the cache.
+  >The templateName which should be invalidated inside the cache.

 Example: